GauravKanwat/Game-simulation-GPU/readme.md

 # Game Simulation with GPU Acceleration

-This project contains a game simulation logic that utilizes GPU acceleration for improved performance.
+This project contains a game simulation logic that utilizes GPU acceleration for parallel operations.
 The core logic is implemented in the `CS23M024.cu` file using CUDA.

 ## Description

-The game simulation leverages the power of GPU to handle complex computations efficiently.
-This results in faster processing times and smoother gameplay experience.
+The game simulation leverages GPU to handle computations parallely.
 The simulation logic is written in CUDA C and is designed to run on NVIDIA GPUs.
+The file utilizes parallel processing to perform tank operations, such as shooting different tanks and vanishing tanks, simultaneously.
+Additionally, the tanks are represented as coordinates in a graph.

 ## Installation